gordonglas/CppDLLs/README.md

 ## Contents

 * `ProgWin5Book/` - Parent folder for DLL projects related to Programming Windows, 5th Edition, by Charles Petzold.
-    * `ProgWin5Book/EDRTEST` - EDRTEST code from the book, modified for Visual Studio 2022.
+    * `ProgWin5Book/EDRTEST` - EDRTEST code from the book.
 An EXE calls a function in a DLL to display text in the center of the window's client area.
+    * `ProgWin5Book/STRPROG` - STRPROG code from the book.
+Demonstrates using shared memory across multiple processes within a DLL.